 Publication - All selected abstracts will appear in full on the Conference website, abstract booklet, as well as in Orthopaedic Proceedings.
 By submitting your abstract, you give permission for their publication unless otherwise notified.

 Submission process - In order to submit your abstract, you will need to register an email address with the Oxford Abstracts system.
 Once you have done so, you will be taken to a dashboard that will allow you to submit or amend your abstract.
 Please be aware that some local firewalls may restrict access to the abstract submission website, so if you are experiencing problems, please either try to access the site from another machine or ensure that you have added Oxford Abstracts as a ‘Trusted Sender’.
-There is a maximum word count of 250 words for all abstracts.
+Please enter an abstract of your paper (max 300 words, maximum one figure and/or table is permitted).

 Please note that any incomplete abstract submissions will not be considered for review.
 Abstracts should be carefully checked for spelling, grammar, missing data, blank pages, and any duplications, prior to submission to us.
 We do not perform any editing on the abstracts other than the deletion of inadmissible material.